Energy landscapes of combinatorial optimization in Ising machines: Background

 The present work devotes particular attention to the k-SAT problem (see below Eq.~\ref{eq:k_SAT}), one of the oldest and well-studied NP-Complete problems \cite{selman1996, mezard2005a, mezard2009}.
 The motivation behind this choice lies in the fact that apart from being practically important for a variety of applications \cite{silva2008}, k-SAT highlights the hardware and algorithmic challenges of IMs \cite{bhattacharya2024}.
 As will be discussed in this work, it features strong degeneracy of the solution space, an abundance of energy barriers, clustering of solutions, and can only be natively supported by the PUBO formulation, making it a formidable problem class for local search based quadratic IMs.

 A general statement of the k-SAT decision problem is simple: is there a binary variable assignment $\mathbf{x} \in \mathbb{B}^N$ of the following conjunctive normal form (CNF):

 where $i \in \{1, N\}$, $m \in \{1, M\}$, $l = x$ or $l = \bar{x}$, so that all $M$ clauses are satisfied?
 With $k\ge 3$ it is NP-Complete like Ising/QUBO and thus worst case exponentially hard \cite{garey1990}.
-The k-local PUBO cost function Eq.~\ref{eq:PUBO} is easily obtained from Eq.~\ref{eq:k_SAT} by the De-Morgan law of logic and using the equality $\bar{x} = 1 - x$.
+The k-local PUBO cost function Eq.~\ref{eq:PUBO} is easily obtained from Eq.~\ref{eq:k_SAT} as shown below in methods by Eq.~\ref{eq:pubo_from_cnf}.

 Many optimization landscape features have been established for hard constraint satisfaction problems \cite{mezard2005a, montanari2008}, of which k-SAT is a conventional example.
 By increasing the number of constraints from the small number, where the problem is easily satisfiable, to larger values up to a point of unsatisfiability, optimization landscapes undergo phase transitions where the dominating ``simple'' configuration region of connected solutions gets shattered into exponentially many \textit{clusters} of solutions.
 Each cluster consists of several configurations which can be easily accessed from each other by local dynamics \cite{zdeborova2007}.
 Furthermore, some of the variables in such cluster configurations could also be ``frozen'' \cite{ardelius2008, li2009}, i.e. remain unchanged regardless of the state of others.
 In other words, not only it can be difficult to traverse the landscape in the search of isolated clusters, but also to transition between such clusters, it is imperative to modify an extensive fraction of variables simultaneously; thus, \textit{non-local} moves can be essential \cite{mohseni2021}.
-For the recent fundamental results on this topic we mention the works \cite{bresler2021, gamarnik2021, gamarnik2022}.
-In order to highlight such hardness of combinatorial optimization, in this work we focus on illustrating how the landscapes are perceived by \textit{local} search.
+Recently, there has been renewed interest to quantify geometrical aspects of the algorithmic hardness near a computational phase transition by introducing the notion of Overlap Gap Properties (OGP) \cite{bresler2021, gamarnik2021, gamarnik2022}.
+In order to illustrate energy landscape geometry features as a cause of hardness of combinatorial optimization in IMs, in this work we focus on illustrating how the landscapes are perceived by \textit{local} search.

 Early efforts to visualize energy/fitness landscapes arose in the context of theoretical chemistry and biology \cite{becker1997, wales1998, doye1999}.
 Authors of these works introduced the concept of disconnectivity graphs (DG) implementing a map of exponentially large potential energy configuration spaces to a two-dimensional tree.
 Fig.~\ref{fig:DG} sketches the idea behind such mapping: every leaf corresponds to a local minimum, while the branches represent the magnitude of energy barriers and connectivity (lowest barrier separation) of local minima with respect to each other.